RigidBit/RigidBit-Interface/README.md

 # RigidBit Interface

-This is the primary web based interface for the RigidBit app.
+This is the primary web based interface that is built into the [RigidBit](https://github.com/RigidBit/RigidBit) application.

 ## Prerequisites